bhauman/figwheel-main/docs/docs/editor-integration.md

 Piggieback is nREPL middleware that intercepts `:eval` messages and re-directs them to a ClojureScript REPL for evaluation.
-So Piggieback is an extention of nREPL and we have to extend nREPL because it knows nothing about ClojureScript.
+So Piggieback is an extension of nREPL and we have to extend nREPL because it knows nothing about ClojureScript.

 Their are two main parts to using Piggieback.
 First it has to be inserted into the middleware of the nREPL server that you are going to be using.
 Second, you have to start your ClojureScript REPL with a call `cider.piggieback/cljs-repl`.
-You have to start your REPL this way so that it can do the bookkeeping neccessary to re-direct `:eval` messages to the ClojureSript REPL.
+You have to start your REPL this way so that it can do the bookkeeping necessary to re-direct `:eval` messages to the ClojureScript REPL.

 ### ClojureScript REPL